browserengineering/book/book/visual-effects.md

             15, 70, 30, 55, 30, 85, True)
 ```

-Finally we perform the incantations to save off a rastered bitmap and copy it
+Finally perform the incantations to save off a rastered bitmap and copy it
 from the Skia surface to the SDL surface:

 ``` {.python}